Woodlawn High School (St. George, Louisiana)

-Woodlawn High School (commonly Woodlawn or WHS) is a public high school in Old Jefferson, a census-designated place in unincorporated East Baton Rouge Parish, Louisiana, United States, in the Baton Rouge metropolitan area.
+Woodlawn High School (commonly Woodlawn or WHS) is a public high school in the City of St. George, Louisiana.
 It is operated by the East Baton Rouge Parish School District.

 It serves the southeast Baton Rouge area's public school needs for grades 9–12 and its 2006 enrollment was 1095 students.

-It is in the proposed City of St. George.
+History

+Prior to the incorporation of St. George, it was in Old Jefferson, a census-designated place in unincorporated East Baton Rouge Parish.
+St. George began its jurisdiction on April 26, 2024, and so the school is in the St. George city limits.
+The residents wanted to incorporate their own city so they would have a school system that they control.

+In 2025 the EBR district continued to make plans to renovate the school, even as there was a plan for a referendum to create a separate school district for St. George, which would mean the high school would be taken out of the EBR district and into a new St. George school district.

 Communities served

-Woodlawn serves various census-designated places (CDP) in the parish: all of Old Jefferson, the Village St. George, most of Shenandoah, a northeast section of Oak Hills Place, and small eastern portions of Inniswold.
+Woodlawn serves various neighborhoods (which are former census-designated places or CDPs) in St. George: all of Old Jefferson, the Village St. George, most of Shenandoah, a northeast section of Oak Hills Place, and small eastern portions of Inniswold.

 Curriculum

 Woodlawn requires that students register for a schedule of 8 classes per semester.
 The school is on an A/B Block schedule.
 They offer a mix of courses and credits to prepare students for college or vocational training.
 Woodlawn started a self-contained gifted and talented program in 2009.
-The school offers honors classes in English, Mathematics, Science, and Social Studies as well as advanced placement courses in calculus, US History, European History, World History, Psychology, Spanish, French, Studio Art, English, Biology, Chemistry, Physics, Human Geography and US Government.
+The school offers honors classes in English, Mathematics, Science, and Social Studies as well as Advanced Placement courses in Calculus, US History, European History, World History, Psychology, Spanish, French, Studio Art, English, Biology, Chemistry, Physics, Human Geography, and US Government.

 Dual enrollment and concurrent enrollment with Baton Rouge Community College and Louisiana State University are also offered at Woodlawn.
 Students must be approved by the principal as well as meet the strict qualifications to be eligible to enroll.
 Both high school and college credits are awarded for students enrolled in these classes.

 Woodlawn in cooperation with the United States Army also offers JROTC courses.
 The focus for the education is on leadership but also includes training in map reading, marksmanship, drill, and more.
 Woodlawn even boasts an indoor firing range for marksmanship practice with .177 caliber air rifles.